jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

 #### Removing the Tooltip

-I suppose the last thing needed is to remove the tooltip on **mouseout**.
+The last thing needed is to remove the tooltip on **mouseout**.
 Create the following function and add it as the last line to the mouseout function.

 ```
 function removeToolTip(){